pooya1361/makerspace/README.md

 * **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 Enhances code quality, readability, and maintainability by catching errors at compile time.
 * **Tailwind CSS**: A utility-first CSS framework.
 Enables rapid UI development by providing low-level utility classes directly in your JSX, reducing the need for custom CSS.
 * **Redux Toolkit (RTK)**: The official, opinionated, batteries-included toolset for efficient Redux development.
 Simplifies Redux setup and common tasks.
 * **RTK Query**: A powerful data fetching and caching tool built on top of Redux Toolkit.
-Greatly reduces boilerplate for API interactions, provides automatic caching, revalidation, and handles loading/error states.
+Supports both REST and GraphQL endpoints, provides automatic caching, revalidation, and handles loading/error states.
+* **Server-Side Rendering (SSR)**: Full SSR support with Next.js middleware for authentication and RTK Query server-side data prefetching.
 * **`cz.habarta.typescript-generator-maven-plugin`**: A Maven plugin used to automatically generate TypeScript interfaces (e.g., from Java DTOs).
 Ensures type safety and consistency between frontend and backend data models.

 ### Testing Framework